dariaomelkina/MacOS_drivers_instruction/README.md

 2. Apply for the DriverKit entitlement.
 3. Provide a description of the apps you’ll use.

-Entitlements file with ```.entitlements``` extentions contains them.
+Entitlements file with ```.entitlements``` extensions contains them.

 ### Info.plist and matching:
-Info.plit (property list) file has usage description of the extention (what it does, why should user use it, etc).
+Info.plit (property list) file has usage description of the extension (what it does, why should user use it, etc).
 Also, the IOKitPersonalities key from the plist file, is used so that the system can understand for which device this driver is suitable.
 That is, when the system looks for a driver to use for a particular device, it will check whether the information from this key is appropriate for the device, or not.
 More about that [here](https://developer.apple.com/documentation/driverkit/creating_a_driver_using_the_driverkit_sdk) in "Provide Version and Description Information" and "Specify Criteria for Matching Your Services Against Devices" sections.